Sunghoon-cloud/Topic-based-Clustering/README.md

    (file)<i> 3-b.
 Instruction for replicating Customer-level Segmentation analysis.txt</i>

-: This is instruction script for replicating customer-level segmentation study with Yelp
+: This is instruction script for replicating customer-level segmentation study by using the provided packages.

 <b> D. Empirical Studies of Restaurant-level Segmentation with YELP </b> (this folder includes 2 files)